lionell/pollard/README.md

 * For numbers with only a few factors, concurrent algorithms can help.

-Here are benchmark results from running program on my laptop(Thinkpad X1 Carbon 4Gen).
+Here are benchmark results from running program on my laptop(Intel Core i7-6600U @ 4x 3.4GHz).

 | Name              |       Runs |                Time |
 |:------------------|-----------:|--------------------:|